alexquar/Rust/notes/dtypes.md

     - not mutable but variables can be shadowed (redeclared w a new value)
 - constants
     - const thing:i32 = 10000
+- static
+    - allocated in global memory
+    - fix mem address
+    - may be mutable with unsafe!
+    - static mut thing: type = ---
+    - unsafe { thing +=1; }

 ## Primitives